MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Update-retail-channel.md

 > [!NOTE]
 > You must first upload the Commerce deployable package to the project asset library in Lifecycle Services (LCS), before you can select to deploy it on the **Commerce deployment setup page** in LCS.

-Both **Apply updates** and **Apply extension** operations will involve a downtime which may last up to 1 hour, or in some cases up to 2 hours or more (e.g. when updating non-US locations of Commerce Scale Unit, large data volumes, complex schema updates, etc.).
-For a realistic estimate of downtime duration, take note of the downtime duration in Sandbox UAT for an equivalent update and dataset that you plan to use in your production enviornment.
+Both **Apply updates** and **Apply extension** operations will involve a downtime, which may last up to 1 hour, or in some cases up to 2 hours or more.
+For example, when updating non-US locations of Commerce Scale Unit, large data volumes, or complex schema updates.
+For a realistic estimate of the downtime duration, note the downtime duration in Sandbox UAT for an equivalent update and dataset that you plan to use in your production environment.
 During this time, the following will occur:

 - Cloud-hosted Commerce channels will not function (unless POS offline capability is enabled).
 - POS devices that have the offline capability feature enabled will have reduced functionality.